MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mixed-reality-guides-integration.md

 ## Known issues

-- Service task names that are longer than approximately 50 characters are cut off in the HoloLens user interface.
+- Long service task names are cut off in the HoloLens user interface.

-- When assigning a guide to a Field Service service task, you can also create a new guide.
+- When assigning a guide to a Field Service service task, the system allows you to create a new guide.
 Don't use this option to create a new guide.
 Guides must be created using the Dynamics 365 Guides PC app or HoloLens app.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]